-A design pattern for digital urbanism: the City Information Partnership
+A design pattern for a Smarter City: the City Information Partnership

 (In “Do we need a Pattern Language for Smarter Cities” I suggested that “design patterns“, a tool for capturing re-usable experience invented by the town-planner Christopher Alexander, might offer a useful way to organise our knowledge of successful approaches to “Smarter Cities”.
 I’m now writing a set of design patterns to describe ideas that I’ve seen work more than once.
-The collection is described and indexed in “A Pattern Language for Digital Urbanism” which can be found from the link in the navigation bar of this blog).
+The collection is described and indexed in “Design Patterns for Smarter Cities” which can be found from the link in the navigation bar of this blog).

 Design Pattern: City Information Partnership